Pylons/pyramid_openapi3/README.md

 ## Design defense

-The authors of pyramid_openapi3 believe that the approach of validating a manually-written API specification is superior to the approach of generating API specification from Python code.
+The authors of pyramid_openapi3 believe that the approach of validating a manually-written API document is superior to the approach of generating the API document from Python code.
 Here are the reasons:

-a) Both generation and validation against a specification are lossy processes.
+a) Both generation and validation against a document are lossy processes.
 The underlying libraries running the generation/validation will always have something missing.
 Either a feature from the latest OpenAPI specification, or an implementation bug.
 Having to fork the underlying library in order to generate the part of your API document that might only be needed for the frontend is unfortunate.

    Validation on the other hand allows one to skip parts of validation that are not supported yet, and not block a team from shipping the document.